DillonKyleDev/FlatEngine/README.md

 `Awake()` -- Called upon instantiation of the GameObject</br>
 `Start()` -- Called after all Awake functions have been called upon instantiation of the GameObject</br>
 `Update()` -- Called once per frame</br>
-`OnBoxCollision(collidedWith)` -- Called every frame there is a collision happening on an object that has a BoxCollider that is colliding</br>
-`OnBoxCollisionEnter(collidedWith)` -- Called on the first frame a collision happens on an object that has a BoxCollider that is colliding</br>
-`OnBoxCollisionLeave(collidedWith)` -- Called when a collision ceases on an object that has a BoxCollider that is now no longer colliding</br>
-`OnCircleCollision(collidedWith)` -- Called every frame there is a collision happening on an object that has a CircleCollider that is colliding</br>
+`OnCollision(collidedWith, manifold)` -- Called every frame there is a collision happening on an object that has a Body that is colliding</br>
-`OnCircleCollisionEnter(collidedWith)` -- Called on the first frame a collision happens on an object that has a CircleCollider that is colliding</br>
+`OnBeginCollision(collidedWith, manifold)` -- Called on the first frame a collision happens on an object that has a Body that is colliding</br>
-`OnCircleCollisionLeave(collidedWith)` -- Called when a collision ceases on an object that has a CircleCollider that is now no longer colliding</br>
+`OnEndCollision(collidedWith, manifold)` -- Called when a collision ceases on an object that has a Body that is now no longer colliding</br>
 `OnButtonMouseOver()` -- Called every frame the mouse is hovering a Button</br>
 `OnButtonMouseEnter()` -- Called on the first frame a mouse is hovering a Button</br>
 `OnButtonMouseLeave()` -- Called when the mouse stops hovering a Button</br>